emmajanedrews/base-template/_posts/2018-04-03-how-jnos-public-relations-helps-doctors-brand-themselves.md

 {% include youtube.html %}

-Today, I’m casting the business spotlight on the owner of Jnos Public Relations, Jennifer Simpson, who is going to tell us about how she helps doctors build their business through branding.
+Today, I’m casting the business spotlight on the owner of JNoS Public Relations, Jennifer Simpson, who is going to tell us about how she helps doctors build their business through branding.

 **Tell us, Jennifer, what is branding?**<br><br>Branding is a personal message that is tied to your personal attributes; it’s the authentic message that you give to the world.